justdharmik/Python-Things/README.md

 You are so funny 🤣</i></pre>
 This is how it can convert symbolic emoji to a graphical emoji. <br>

+<h3>5.
+Search.</h3>
+A simple program to find if a word exists in the provided text string or not.
+Both the fields, Text and the Word are given by user in this case.
+Using simple If Else conditions, we can make this simple program a go!<br>
+<pre><i>Enter the text:
+>>> Hello World
+Enter the word:
+>>> World
+Word Found!
+"World" in "Hello World"
+</i></pre>
+See?
+It is that simple. ;)

 <h4> To run any of the above programs, download ⬇️ the code and install PyCharm on your computer 💻  Have Fun!</h4>
 Thanks for visiting this repository! 👍 ||  Star it if you enjoyed it. 🌟 <br>